 Days 22-28 : Week Four

 Pregnant cats weight will increase from the fourth week, which visible the pregnancy.
 Around week four she may less interest in food or decrease her appetite.
 Sometimes they also vomit.
-This illness is known as morning sickness, but it’s not mean that this illness will happen only morning.
+This illness is known as morning sickness, but it’s not mean that this illness will happen the only morning.
 Infrequently vomiting is normal at this time but if she vomited continuously then you should take her to the vet.
 Because continuously vomiting is sometimes a serious health issue.

 Days 29-35 : Week five